 Brad buys a new car that requires 0W-20 motor oil.
 He hangs around enough gearheads to have heard the old axiom that “higher viscosity oil equals better wear protection.”

-Wanting the best protection possible for his new ride, he drains the 0W-20 that came from the factory and uses it as bar and chain oil in his chainsaw.
-Then he installs 15W-50 racing oil.
+Wanting the best protection possible for his new ride, he drains the 0W-20 that came from the factory and installs 15W-50 racing oil.

 Next we have John.
 He’s a cost-savings enthusiast, so he buys a 1998 Toyota Corolla with cash.
 It calls for 5W-30 motor oil.
 But he has some 10W-30 in his garage, so he uses it to change the oil.
 No sense wasting good oil.

 Today’s advanced engines are built with much tighter tolerances than their predecessors.
 The clearances between the crankshaft journals and main bearings are tighter, for one.
 This is purposely done to allow modern engines to use lower-viscosity motor oil, like 0W-20 and even 0W-16.